 2.7.1 Introduction

-(1) The system Voltage Profile is the set of normally desired Voltage Set Points for those Generation Resources required to provide Voltage Support Service (VSS).
+(1) The system Voltage Profile is the set of normally desired Voltage Set Points for those Generation Resources and Energy Storage Resources (ESRs) required to provide Voltage Support Service (VSS).

 (2) ERCOT coordinates and conducts studies with the Transmission Service Providers (TSPs) to determine and establish the Voltage Profile.